 The School of Computer Science provides a unified set of credentials to access all of the SCS services.
 When you create or update your SCS account, our system makes sure that you are enrolled in any services that you are eligible for.
 This page provides an overview of what services your SCS account provides you and provides information on creating and managing your account.

-Your SCS account is actually a collection of accounts which all use the same credentials.
-Like your MyCarletonOne account, you will set up your SCS credentials once and gain access to many different services.
+Your SCS account is actually a collection of accounts that all use the same credentials.
+Like your MyCarletonOne account (cmail or cunet account), you will set up your SCS credentials and gain access to many different services.

-When you set up your SCS account using the Online Account Management Link, our system looks at the courses you are enrolled in and creates accounts for each service that you are eligible for.
+When you set up your SCS account using the SCS Online Account Management Tool, our system looks at the courses you are enrolled in and creates accounts for each service that you are eligible for.
 These accounts include:

-- NextCloud: Your NextCloud account provides you with access to 10GB of cloud storage, hosted by the SCS.
+NextCloud: Your NextCloud account provides you with access to cloud storage hosted by the SCS.
 NextCloud also gives you remote access to your Windows and Linux storage, all through a simple web interface.
 It also gives you many more features, such as web hosting, collaborative document editing, and file sharing.
 Check out the documentation to learn more about how to take advantage of NextCloud.
-Eligibility is based on course enrollment.
+Eligibility is based on course enrolment.

-If you are having issues with your account, first try to update it using the Online Account Management Form.
+If you are having issues with your SCS account, first try to update it using the SCS Online Account Management Tool.
 Make sure that you are enrolled in a course offered by the School of Computer science and that you are eligible for the services you are trying to access.

-If you require further assistance, you can contact SCS tech staff.
+If you require further assistance, you can contact the SCS tech staff.